-The 2022 Biosafety Law states that any genetically engineered (GE) and/or derived product intended for deliberate release/including placing on the market must be clearly identified and labeled in an indelible and tamper-proof manner.
+GE Products: Senegal's 2022 Biosafety Law states that any genetically engineered (GE) and/or derived product intended for deliberate release, including placing on the market, must be clearly identified and labeled in an indelible and tamper-proof manner.
+The labeling should mention the specific characteristic of each GE and/or its derived products.
 It should be printed in a font large enough to be easily distinguished and read, and the following must appear on the label:

-- "Product containing GMOs" if the presence of GE product is proven. - "Product that may contain GMOs" if the presence of GE product cannot be excluded even if it is not demonstrated. - "Product that may cause... (specifying the particular reactions, allergies or other side effects) when it is known that a particular reaction, allergy or other side effect may be caused by the product.
+- "Product containing GMOs" if the presence of GE product is proven.

+- "Product that may contain GMOs" if the presence of GE product cannot be excluded even if it is not demonstrated.

+- "Product that may cause... (specifying the particular reactions, allergies or other side effects) when it is known that a particular reaction, allergy or other side effect may be caused by the product.